Double-crested cormorant

 Do cormorants negatively impact fish at a population level?

 Cormorant population management on Leech Lake is often cited as a situation where control was necessary to improve the local walleye fishery in Minnesota.
 In this situation there was circumstantial evidence at the time control was initiated that cormorants were reducing survival of small walleyes, which in turn translated to fewer catchable-sized fish for anglers.
-Some walleye stocking was undertaken to address the walleye decline.
+Some walleye stocking occurred to address the walleye decline.

 Fisheries biologists examined cormorant diets and re-constructed walleye year classes produced from 2000 to 2004 to see what the walleye population structure might have looked like in the absence of cormorant predation.
 This analysis indicated that the predation pressure by the expanding cormorant population could have been sufficient to impact walleye survival to older age classes.

 The use of a lake by cormorants does not mean the fishery is at risk.
 For example, Lake of the Woods supports one of the most abundant cormorant colonies in North America and it also supports one of the most recognizable walleye and sauger fisheries in the country.
 Similarly, management activities at Leech Lake have reduced the cormorant population to a level where fish consumption by cormorants is expected to have little effect on the fishery.
-This is considerably different than eradication and, based on increases in fish population surveys, appears to be appropriate.
+This removal is considerably different than eradication and, based on increases in fish population surveys, appears to be appropriate.

-What does it mean that most cormorant predation on fish is usually “compensatory” and not “additive”?
+What does it mean that most cormorant predation on fish is usually “compensatory” and not “additive?”

 Larger fish that are at least 12 to 14 inches long (for example, walleyes in the 3-year or greater age classes) may occasionally be taken by cormorants, but that is the exception rather than the rule.
 Excessive mortality from any cause in these older age classes becomes “additive” because such mortality can decrease the fish population if it occurs at excessive levels.